JOPP-3D: Joint Open Vocabulary Semantic Segmentation on Point Clouds and Panoramas: Evaluation Analysis

-\textbf{SAM3D vs. Mask3D:} Replacing Mask3D with the unsupervised SAM3D yields moderate gains over the previous ablations, demonstrating that high-quality 3D instance proposals are effective for language-guided segmentation.
+\textbf{JOPP-3D(u) vs. JOPP-3D:} Replacing Mask3D~\cite{schult2023mask3d} with our SAM3D~\cite{sam3d} adaptation yields moderate gains over the previous ablations, showing the limitations of JOPP-3D - quality of instance proposals affects performance the most.

-\textbf{Depth Correspondence:} Finally, removing depth-based correspondence (\textit{w/o Depth Corr.}) adversely affects semantic performance.
-The lack of precise 3D-to-2D semantic association leads to consistent decrease in performance in all categories compared to our full model, JOPP-3D.
+\textbf{Depth Correspondence:} Finally, removing depth-based correspondence (\textit{w/o Depth Corr.}) leads to lack of precise 3D-to-pano semantic association resulting in a consistent loss of performance across all categories compared to our full model, JOPP-3D.
+Overall, the ablation study confirms that each of our components contribute substantially.

-We further support this with qualitative results presented in \cref{fig:ablation}.
-Segmentation results on panoramic scenes from the Stanford-2D-3D-s dataset are shown for JOPP-3D as well as for the ablation variants \textit{w/o Depth Corr} and \textit{w/o SAM Mask}.
-The effect of depth correspondence is clearly visible for areas behind doors.
-Similarly, the need for masking SAM crops to handle large area classes such as \textit{floor} and \textit{ceiling} is demonstrated.
-Overall, the ablation study confirms that each component: SAM masking, tangential perspective decomposition, depth correspondence, and reliable 3D proposals -- contributes substantially to the final performance.